hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 }
 ```

 #### **Give Voting Right:**
-In last part we created a funciton that allowed users to add themself as a voter in the ballot.
-But remember we initialized their voter struct with `voter.weight=0`.
-This is because by default when a voter is created he/she has no voting right.
-So lets create a function `give_voting_right` that will allow only the chair person to update the weight to 1 for a given voter.
+In the previous part, we created a function that allowed users to add themselves as a voter.
+We initialized their voter struct with `voter.weight=0` because by default when a voter is created he/she has no voting right.
+So, let's create a function `give_voting_right` that will only allow the chairperson to update the weight to 1 for any given voter.
 The function will look something like this:

 ```rust
     // assuming that the caller is the chair person